Karamiii/API-weather-page/README.md

 05.04.2022:
 - Started the project.
-- Got done with the navigation bar and fetching the data and displaying it.
+- Got done with the navigation bar, fetching the data and displaying it.
 - There is an issue with displaying the data on tuni homepages. (fixed (Had to change the "http" adress to "https"))

 07.04.2022:
-- Trying to create a chart for wind speed, but its dont displaying data correctly.
+- Trying to create a chart for wind speed, but it's not displaying data correctly.
 (Fixed)

 08.04.2022:
 - Added selector to choose the timespan of displayed data.